xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 ```

 !!! tip
-    Quality plugin actually search CPD plugin not in the root-most project but in all
+    Quality plugin actually search CPD plugin not in the root-most project but in entire
     parent chain.
 So if you have complex gradle project and cpd plugin declared somewhere
     in the middle of projects hierarchy, everything will still be properly configured.

 ## Suppress

 CPD violations could be [suppressed](https://pmd.github.io/latest/pmd_userdocs_cpd.html#suppression)
-only for some languages (ava, C/C++, Dart, Go, Javascript, Kotlin, Lua, Matlab, Objective-C, PL/SQL, Python and Swift)
+only for some languages (Java, C/C++, Dart, Go, Javascript, Kotlin, Lua, Matlab, Objective-C, PL/SQL, Python and Swift)
 with comments containing CPD-OFF and CPD-ON:

 ```java